-Daniel Kwan is the co-owner of Dundas West Games, an educational creative producer, and host of the Asians Represent! podcast on the One Shot Network.
+Daniel Kwan is one of the co-owners of Dundas West Games, an educational creative producer, and host of the Asians Represent! podcast on the One Shot Network.
 Daniel has co-authored Zany Zoo! and is a contributing author to the upcoming 7th Sea Khitai Shenzhou source book.
 In addition to his design work, Daniel is one of the co-founders of Level Up Gaming - a Toronto-based organization that provides adults with autism and other disabilities opportunities to develop their social skills through group gaming experiences.
 He also oversees the Royal Ontario Museum's Dungeons & Dragons program, which uses tabletop roleplaying games to teach teens history, science, and social skills.

 Please complete the form below

 Introducing, Ross Rifles – historical roleplaying powered by the apocalypse.

 From 1914-1918, Canada played a major role in assisting the British Empire in winning one of the fiercest wars in history.
 But victory came at a cost.
 The First World War took the lives of over 60,000 Canadians.
 It was from this vast entanglement of international alliances, leaders, and agendas that Canada emerged as a modern fighting force on the brink of nationhood.